punit144/InterviewChallenge/3tierapp/Readme.md

 1. Clone this repository.
 2. Modify the values in `terraform.tfvars` according to your requirements.
 3. Run `terraform init` to initialize the Terraform configuration.
+4. Run `terraform validate` to initialize the Terraform configuration.
-4. Run `terraform plan` to see the execution plan.
+5. Run `terraform plan` to see the execution plan.
-5. Run `terraform apply` to apply the configuration and deploy the 3-tier environment.
+6. Run `terraform apply` to apply the configuration and deploy the 3-tier environment.

 ## Clean Up